 You can complete your visa application online through Atlys.
 It's as easy as downloading the app and scanning your passport's barcode.
 By using the app, you're eliminating any chances of making mistakes when completing your applications.

 Step 1 - Gather All The Required Documents

 The first step shouldn't take too long, as the document requirements are pretty straightforward.
 Just be sure to upload your documents onto your computer/laptop before applying.

 Your photo and passport copies must be under 300KB.
 If not, they won't load.
 Instead, try using Atlys' free passport photo tool to get your photo in minutes.

 Step 2 - Complete The Tanzania Online Visa Application

 Here comes the tedious part.
 You now need to head over to the government's online portal to make your Visa application online.

 I'll walk you through the entire application process and what you can expect.

-First, head over to the online application and select "Start new application".
+First, head over to the Tanzania online visa application and select "Start new application".
 You'll be redirected to a new page.

 In this section, provide information about yourself and save the application I.D.
 Each application is associated with your passport number.